RTL9: Broadcast

 Transmission of RTL9 on the terrestrial UHF SECAM channel 21 from the Dudelange Radio Tower in the south of Luxembourg to the Lorraine region ended just after midnight on 1 January 2011.
 On 28 February 2011, digital TV transmission on channel 21 relaunched with a new TV station, "Air, l'autre télé".

 RTL TV was shown on Télécom 2B satellite from 1992 until the end of 1994, but encrypted.
-A payment of 120 French francs was necessary to decrypt the information via a decoder, costing 690 francs.
+A payment of 120 French francs was necessary to decrypt the signal via a decoder that costed 690 francs.
 At the end of December 1996, the new satellite package TPS launched the analogue signal, shown by the Télécom 2B satellite, to be shown via the Hot Bird satellite at 13° east until the start of 1998, when they would begin to broadcast in digital quality.
-On 26 December 2001, TPS gave the exclusive rights for the satellite broadcast to RTL9 and the channel was then shown on CanalSat.
+On 26 December 2001, TPS gave up the exclusive rights for the satellite broadcast to RTL9 and the channel was then shown on CanalSat.
 AB Groupe, which has operated since April 1998, include it in their AB Sat satellite package.

 In 2005, AB Groupe proposed to the CSA that the channel could be shown for free on Télévision Numérique Terrestre (TNT).
 It would have meant making the channel dedicated to "French fiction" and no longer showing films on Wednesday, Friday or Saturday nights, as the showing of films on these evenings is still banned in France.
 The project did not go forward, but AB got three other frequencies: TMC and NT1 for free-DTT, and AB1 for pay-DTT.

-RTL9 is available with Canal+ and Bis Télévisions satellite packages, on Luxembourgish cable, French (Numericable), Swiss (UPC, Naxoo and Net+) and Lebanon (Cablevision), and on television ADSL packages.
+RTL9 is available with Canal+ and Bis Télévisions satellite packages, on Luxembourgish cable, French (Numericable), Swiss (UPC, Naxoo and Net+) and Lebanon (Cablevision), and on ADSL television packages.

 It is also available on Molotov.tv and Watch it.